fromkeith/runlam/README.md

 ```

 ### Docker
 A docker file is available for building native linux libraries on a non-AmazonLinux box.
-Currently this code base assumes that the docker image is called "native-lambda-build".
+Currently this code base uses the included docker file (on dochub: fromkeith/runlam).

 > I have found that anti-virus, like windows defender can cause weird rw errors when executing.
 For me "npm prune" would hit a file that no longer existed, and fail.
 If you run into that, disable your anti-virus realtime monitoring.